Wael1122/waa/Installation.md

 ## iOS/iPadOS

+### Jailbreaks with the Procursus Repo

+1. Just install `neofetch` from your perfered package manager e.g. Sileo

+### Jailbreaks without the Procursus Repo

 1. Add this repo to your package manager e.g. Cydia
     - `https://repo.packix.com/`
 2. Install `NeoFetch-iOS` from your package manager

-**NOTE**: This package isn’t the official release, and seems offline by 2020-04-14.
+**NOTE**: The package on Packix isn’t the official release, and seems offline by 2020-04-14.
 Device MUST be jailbroken!

 ## macOS (Homebrew)